MathuraMG/IntroductionToInteractiveMedia-Spring22/Week8/README.md

 ## Assignment
 * Production:
     * Due Mar.
 28 (post documentation on blog): Create an unusual switch that doesn’t require the use of your hands.
-Use Arduino digital input and output for the interaction.
         * Examples:
             * Get creative with switches: https://itp.nyu.edu/physcomp/labs/switches/#Get_Creative_With_Switches
 * Reading: